PatrickGio/Nanoindentation/README.md

  - TensorFlow/Keras

 **Input**
- - Either place extracted data or raw data in the folder
+Either place extracted data or raw data in the folder using the formats below.

  Raw data structure:
- - Code will search for postition of key words, but it should be structured like:
+ Code will search for postition of key words, but it should be structured like:

  <img src="Figures/Raw_Data_Input.png" alt="" width="50%"/>

  Extracted data structure:
- - Use nested dictionaries to store your runs and input into ML model
- - Name of outer keys do not matter, but nested key names are **specific**:
+ Use nested dictionaries to store your runs and input into ML model Name of outer keys do not matter, but nested key names are **specific**:
     - "Radius":
     - "Width":
     - "Thickness":
     - "Indentation":
     - "Load":
  <img src="Figures/Structured_Data_Input.png" alt="" width="50%"/>

+**Output**

+### Example